Community-Spotlight/.github/profile/README.md

 **[Our Discord](https://discord.gg/JqSuhvWkFM)**

 ## Licence
-This Project, and all Promotions within it, are Licenced under **MIT**
+All Promotions within this project are licenced under **MIT**, for tools; scripts and other things please check the repository for its corrosponding license, if it is missing one assume **MIT**.

 # Q&A
 ## How can I submit My Promotions?